NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 observation/instrument is not used during the calculation but will determine the file name of the posterior spectra file.
 For band spectroscopy, the ``#type`` needs to be set to ``band-spectroscopy``.
+This is followed by an optional :ref:`filter bandpass transmission function <sec:filter_response>`.
+If no filter transmission is used, this should be set to ``none`` as in the example above.

 The actual spectroscopic data is given in four columns.
 The first two columns describe the boundaries of the wavelength bins in units of :math:`\mathrm{\mu m}`.